DevExpress/testcafe/docs/articles/documentation/reference/api/runner/browsers.md

 ## Headless Mode, Device Emulation and User Profiles

-You can add postfixes to browser aliases to run tests in the [headless mode](../../../concepts/browsers.md#testing-in-headless-mode), use [Chrome device emulation](../../../concepts/browsers.md#using-chromium-device-emulation) or [user profiles](../../../concepts/browsers.md#user-profiles).
+You can add postfixes to browser aliases to run tests in the [headless mode](../../../concepts/browsers.md#testing-in-headless-mode), use [Chrome device emulation](../../../concepts/browsers.md#using-chromium-device-emulation) or [user profiles](../../../concepts/browsers.md#user-profiles):

 ```js
 runner.browsers('chrome:headless');
 ```

-For portable browsers, use the browser alias followed by the path to an executable.
+For portable browsers, use the browser alias followed by the path to an executable:

 ```js
 runner.browsers('firefox:/home/user/apps/firefox.app:userProfile');